omersaydamoglu/ToDoList/README.md

 Sprint planning and progress tracking were handled through regular communication and predefined weekly milestones.

 The project timeline above reflects the sprint structure followed during development.
+## 🎬 Demo Plan

+The live demo of the project will include the following steps:

+1. User Registration
+2. User Login
+3. Adding a new task
+4. Updating a task
+5. Deleting a task
+6. Marking a task as completed
+7. Showing GitHub repository
+8. Showing CI/CD pipeline